-Dr. Kilgo and Christopher Shaw of the U.S. Forestry Service tested the theory of “predator swamping” where the buck-to-doe ratio was balanced, wherefore all the fawns would drop at the same time.
-They conducted a test on 2 tracts of land, on the first tract the deer had a high density and on the second tract a low deer density.
+Dr. Kilgo and Christopher Shaw of the U.S. Forestry Service tested the theory of “predator swamping.”
+With a balanced buck-to-doe ratio, all the fawns would drop at the same time.
+Kilgo and Shaw conducted a test on 2 tracts of land.
+On the first tract the deer had a high density and on the second tract a low density.
 Even though the land had roughly the same amount of coyotes, the rate of predation was roughly the same.

 In year 2005, Dr. Stephen Ditchkoff of Auburn University and his students began collaring 50 fawns a year.
-When starting, they scarcely had a fawn killed by coyotes, but in 2008 34% were lost and in 2009 over half were lost.
+When starting, they scarcely had a fawn killed by coyotes, but in 2008, they lost 34% of the fawns, and in 2009, over half.

 Mark Buxton, a wildlife manager with Southeastern Wildlife Habitat Services in Thomaston Alabama, says at the QDMA’s annual convention in Louisville Kentucky “…food plots, timber stand improvements, and restoring native vegetation… can maximize their (the deer) potential.
 The coyote is the next big part of that equation.”
 Buxton says “if coyotes are not a problem on your hunting property they will be in a few years.”